-You can add Whitney Wolfe Herd to the list of successful entrepreneurs with popular social platforms.
+You can add Whitney Wolfe Herd, CEO of Bumble to the list of successful entrepreneurs with popular social platforms.
 However, unlike most of the startup founders in Silicon Valley, Herd is a woman.

 People often associate tech startups with the male gender.
 Mark Zuckerberg (Facebook), Jack Dorsey (Twitter), Joel Simkhai (Grindr), and Sean Rad (Tinder) launched some of the most popular social networks and dating apps.

 Whitney Wolfe Herd is giving these men a run for their money.
-Bumble is headed toward an initial public offering (IPO) valued at more than $6 billion.
+Bumble’s initial public offering (IPO) was valued at more than $8 billion just last year.
 Wolfe Herd launched Bumble in December of 2014 with two former Tinder employees.
-Just six years later, Bumble is the second-most popular dating app in the United States.
+Just eight years later, it’s the second-most popular dating app in the United States.

-Over five million people actively use Bumble to make connections, date, or find new friends.
+Over 42 million people actively use Bumble each month to make connections, date, or find new friends.
 So, what led to the success of Bumble?
 How is it different from the social apps that came before it?

 To find the answers, we need to dig in a little deeper into the history of Bumble and its founder.

 Who Is Whitney Wolfe Herd?